Ferror/Ferror/README.md

 ## About Me!

+Hello There!
 My name is Zbigniew, and I am a PHP programmer & Tech Lead.

-I have started my adventure in technical middle school, where I started learning how to write simple websites and C++ applications to become a unicorn programmer.
-Just after getting my degree, I got a job at Landingi as a Junior PHP Developer.
-I worked hard, and just after a year, I got a promotion that removed my junior prefix 🥇.
-In 2020 I got promoted to Tech Lead, and at the highest pick, I had lead 6th developers - both frontend and backend.
+I have started my adventure in technical middle school (2014), where I started learning how to write simple websites and C++ applications to later became a unicorn programmer.
+After I got my technical degree, I started working at Landingi as a Junior PHP Developer.
+I worked hard, and after a year, I got a promotion that removed my junior prefix 🥇.
+In 2020 I got promoted to Tech Lead, and at the highest pick, I had led 6th developers - both frontend and backend.
 Mostly, juniors and regulars.
+In the meantime, I was studying at the Silesian University of Technology wherein in 2022, I gained an Engineering degree in Information Technology.

 ## Product Ideas

 ### The Book of Domains
 Place where you could buy, create and share Domain Specific logics.

-## Projects I'm working on
+## Personal Projects

 ### PHPScan
 #### Status: Suspended